 Thick and creamy, risotto is a popular comfort dish.
 Chris Horridge serves his Parmesan risotto with roast loin of lamb, while Dominic Chapman's Seafood risotto recipe is topped with a perfectly cooked fillet of halibut.
 If you are looking for a different way to use risotto, check out Paul Ainsworth's stunning Arancini recipe, crispy balls of fried risotto served with a fiery arrabiata sauce.

-If you love Italian food, you'll love Great Italian Chefs... have a sneak peek at our new website and stay tuned for our full launch later this year.
+If you love Italian food, you'll love Great Italian Chefs... have a sneak peek at our new website.